Committees

 HR and Compensation Committee charter

-The HRCC assists the board in its oversight duties with respect to the selection, development, evaluation, compensation and succession planning of the Chief Executive Officer (CEO) and oversight of the OMA’s key talent management and human resource philosophy, strategies, practices and programs.
-The committee has five members.
+The Human Resources and Compensation Committee is mandated to assist the Board of Directors in its oversight duties with respect to the selection, development, evaluation, compensation and succession planning of the CEO and oversight of the OMA’s key talent management and human resources philosophy, strategies, practices and programs.

 Members